rickdtc/rickdtc/README.md

 - 👋 Hi, I’m Anamitra Saha, nickname is Rick.
 Call me whatever you want.
-- ℹ️ Some places I'm known as putdemknock or knockdemput.
+- ℹ️ On hiatus from social media but you can find me on github.
 - 🎂 30/09/2006
 - 😑 Basically a dumbass with no coding knowledge whatsoever doing stupid crap on github.